-Mia Scally is currently Lecturer in Forensic Psychology - Forensic Criminology with the Department of Criminology and Sociology.
+Mia Scally is currently a Senior Lecturer in Forensic Psychology - Forensic Criminology with the Department of Criminology and Sociology.

 Mia is currently programme leader for our MSc Criminology with Forensic Psychology course (2022-2023) and was previously programme leader for BA Criminology with Psychology (2016-2021) and BA Sociology with Psychology (2019-2021).